 Quantum communication devices could be a way to transmit medical records, defence data or secure government records without worrying they would fall into the wrong hands.

-And of course, the “holy grail” of quantum tech is quantum computing.
+And of course, the "holy grail" of quantum tech is quantum computing.
+This could have a major application in cryptography.
+Quantum computers can more effectively devise secure cryptographic protocol such as generating truly random numbers.

 Could the UK be a market leader in quantum tech?